-School Backpacks: A Lot of Weight on Little Shoulders.
-Find Out How To Protect Your Student from Injury.
+14 Sep School Backpacks: A Lot of Weight on Young Shoulders.
+Protect Your Student from Injury with Our Tips!

-Parents of school-age kids know all too well how heavy their students’ school bags have gotten over time.
-While making sure homework is done and books are packed, parents might not consider is how those heavy bags can affect kids’ backs (and beyond).
+Parents of school-age kids know just how heavy their students’ school bags have gotten over time.
+While making sure homework is done and books are packed, parents might not consider how those heavy bags can affect kids’ backs (and beyond).
 We give you some pointers for keeping your kids comfortable this school year (that don’t include getting rid of books)!

 - Ill-fitting, over-loaded, wrongly-sized, or wrongly-carried backpacks can cause neck, shoulder, and/or back pain.
 Think about all the times you’ve strained your own neck, shoulder, or back carrying something the wrong way.
 Your child carries his/her backpack five days a week!
 Depending on how old your child is, many older students haul their bags around between classes, too.

 Tip: Make sure that your child is doing it right to avoid injury and pain with carrying his/her school work.
-Read on for more tips on how to do just that!
 If your child already has discomfort, we tell you how to handle potential injury, too.

 - You’ve likely seen your kiddo grab his/her backpack by one strap and throw it over a shoulder.
 This is a big no-no!
 Carrying your backpack with one arm causes one side of the body to bear all the weight.

 Tip: Have your student use both straps for even weight distribution.
 Make sure the backpack sits in the center of your child’s back.

 - While most backpacks come with adjustable straps, they only work if you use them.
 Over time and with weight, the packs may need to be adjusted again, too.